Nastia Yanson

 Reality Check is a project exploring a state of distrust toward reality and the gesture of testing it.
 The work focuses on moments when the familiar appears almost normal, yet something feels off.

-The project comprises a series of urban photographs, collages, and studio images of an art object, finger-clothespins.
+The project consist of a series of urban photographs, collages, and studio images of an art-object, finger-clothespins.
 The object evokes the pinch me gesture and acts as a tool for verifying what is happening when the visual environment becomes unreliable and requires bodily confirmation.

 Photographs of reality, its distortions, and images of the testing object alternate without clear boundaries.
 Collage becomes a way to convey a state in which reality feels both recognizable and uncertain.
 The visual shifts are minimal, which makes them all the more capable of evoking the everyday sensation of unease that arises without an obvious cause.
 Within the series it becomes difficult to tell where the authentic image ends and the constructed starts.